 For the inner city of Zurich the so called 'historic compromise' has been in place since 1996.
-The number of parking spaces, approximately 7600,
+The number of parking spaces, approximately 7600, was fixed at the 1990 level (parking supply cap).
+For every new off-street space created an on-street space must be removed.
+Aboveground parking spaces are compensated by underground parking spaces.

 Figure 29: The historic compromise in practice.
 Source: Robert Dorbritz, Tiefbauamt der Stadt Zürich